• There are no suggestions because the search field is empty.

 SYSTEM #1: Threat

-The Threat System is our default state.
-Originally designed to protect us from predators, this system initiates our fight/flight/freeze responses which are crucial to our survival.
 As we have evolved, this system kicks in even when the situation is not life-threatening; it’s our immediate instinct to stay safe.
-Our minds need to quickly sort different types of threats and can activate the fight or flight reaction over things as simple as a tense conversation, depending on the person.
-When triggered, the conscious mind is hijacked causing us to think irrationally.
+Our minds need to sort out different types of threats quickly and can activate the fight or flight reaction over things as simple as a tense conversation, depending on the person.
+When triggered, the conscious mind is hijacked, causing us to think irrationally.

-Think of it this way, if you’re driving in heavy traffic and someone cuts you off jeopardizing your safety, in short order, you are likely to experience fear and anxiety, possibly followed by anger.
+Think of it this way: if you’re driving in heavy traffic and someone cuts you off, jeopardizing your safety, in short order, you are likely to experience fear and anxiety, possibly followed by anger.
 The action was a very real threat to your safety.
 Conversely, something such as a disagreement with your spouse, which is generally not life-threatening, can stir up similar feelings.

 SYSTEM #2: Drive

-The Drive System pushes us to garner things such as food, shelter, safety, and sexual partners.
-In today’s world, this system stretches beyond basic human needs to include desires such as money, material possessions, and entertainment.
-When we achieve or acquire these things, our brain rewards us by releasing the neurotransmitter, dopamine, which reinforces the desire.
-In Western cultures, we can have an over-reliance on achievement and acquiring; sometimes unconsciously avoiding feelings of rejection and inferiority.
-When this happens, our drive leads us to set unrealistic goals and if we can’t reach them, it makes us vulnerable to emotions such as depression and anxiety.
+When we achieve or acquire these things, our brain rewards us by releasing the neurotransmitter dopamine, which reinforces the desire.
+In Western cultures, we can have an over-reliance on achievement and acquiring, sometimes unconsciously avoiding feelings of rejection and inferiority.
+When this dependency happens, our drive leads us to set unrealistic goals, and if we can’t reach them, it makes us vulnerable to emotions such as depression and anxiety.

 Source: Paul Gilbert, “The origins and nature of Compassionate Focused Therapy